 death can be determined shortly after the exam is done, however, there are cases in which additional

 testing is required and the cause and manner of death may remain pending until a final determination is

 made.
 The final report usually takes 60 to 90 days to prepare due to detailed studies performed.

-NOTIFY THE MEDICAL EXAMINER OR THE FUNERAL HOME OF YOUR CHOICE
+NOTIFY THE MEDICAL EXAMINER OF THE FUNERAL HOME OF YOUR CHOICE

-However, there are other reasons an autopsy is important, such as:
+However, there are other reasons a postmortem exam is important, such as:

-- The autopsy provides crucial evidence to law enforcement officials, insurance companies, and others.
+- The report provides crucial evidence to law enforcement officials, insurance companies, and others.
 This information is important for insurance claims, work-related compensation or other death benefits.